 So, is the Eiffel Tower Viewing Deck worth it?

 We LOVE observations Decks.
 Every City we visit the first thing we do is head up high to take in the City from above.
-The empire Statbuilding, Rockerfeller, OUE Los Angeles, Stratosphere, Chicago Skydeck, Coit Tower San Fran, this is endless, er just love the perspective of being high up in one of the tallest buildings around.
-The ONLY sky deck to elicit feat in us is the Eifell tower las Vegas.
+The Empire State Building, Rockefeller Building, OUE Los Angeles, Stratosphere, Chicago Skydeck, Coit Tower in San Fran, the list is endless, we just love the perspective of being high up in one of the tallest buildings around.
+However, The ONLY sky deck to elicit fear in us is the Eifell tower in Las Vegas.

 This is the reason for the wire mesh, the deck would just be too exposed without.
 The mesh providing some level of containment that helps make visitors feel a little safer, with a more open arrangement the exposure would just be too much for many.